Graduate School

 A weekly commitment of 10 hours, structured as a proctorship, including routine office hours, occasional project meetings, timely updates to project management documentation, and participation in meetings with members of the Assessment and Transformational Programs hub of the Sheridan Center is expected.
 This work may be completed in a combination of in-person and remote work settings to accommodate the proctor’s schedule, with some in-person work required.
 Office space in the Sciences Library is provided.

-Though the particulars of the role will be negotiated with the successful candidate in order to best pair with their professional development goals and objectives, likely responsibilities will include shared management of the Writing Fellows program, co-teaching the Writing Fellows training course, supporting the WELS Hub in planning and executing writing related programming.
+Though the particulars of the role will be discussed to support the successful professional development goals and objectives, responsibilities may include shared management of the Writing Fellows program, co-teaching the Writing Fellows training course, supporting the WELS Hub through project management, andplanning and executing writing related programming.
 Additional responsibilities may include developing branding and marketing materials and strategies, developing writing resources related to generative AI; collaborating on professional development and DEI initiatives for Writing Center Associates and Writing Fellows, providing direct mentorship to undergraduate writing tutors, developing and implementing writing workshops and retreats for undergraduate and/or graduate students, or participating in programming for the Writing Center and Writing Fellows Program.

 Applicants will be selected on their demonstrated commitment to diversity, equity, inclusive, and belonging and best practices for supporting learning.
 Priority will be given to those with teaching experience, evidence of engagement with the Sheridan Center, demonstrated organizational skills, program management experience, and/or familiarity with rhetoric and composition scholarship.
 Applicants may be invited for an interview.

-The successful fellow will be appointed to a half-time proctorship for both semesters (10 hours per week).
+The successful fellow will be appointed to a half-time proctorship (10 hours per week) for Fall 2025 and Spring 2026.
 The fellow will be hosted in the Sheridan Center in the Sciences Library and will be expected on site on a regular basis.
 A private office will be provided as space allows.
 The fellow will meet regularly with Dr. Morton-Aiken and the WELS hub staff, and will have opportunities to build connections across the Sheridan Center as well as other partners across campus.

 The WELS hub supports writing across campus for undergraduate students, graduate students, and faculty as writers and teachers of writing, offering specific resources for multilingual writers.
 We are dedicated to inclusive and antiracist teaching practices, supporting all writers towards their goals through multiple pathways to success, and cultivating a positive work environment committed to supporting each other as colleagues.